tattle-made/factchecking-sites-scraper/README.md

 ## Introduction
 This repository contains collection of scripts to scrape the factchecking sections of the following sites:

-## scraping
-This repository contains collection of scripts to scrape the factchecking sections of the following sites:
 - [altnews](https://www.altnews.in/): english + hindi
 - [quint](https://www.thequint.com/news/webqoof)
 - [boomlive](https://www.boomlive.in/): english + hindi + bangla